 - While it is safe to reuse one shielded address for receiving payments for a single purpose (e.g. donations to a non-profit), using one shielded address to receive payments for multiple purposes (e.g. a business service and donations to a non-profit), makes it possible for someone to compare the contexts where the address is used and build an identity profile.

-Security Considerations for Official Zcash Software
+Security Considerations for zcashd

-Warnings & Recommendations
+Warnings & Recommendations (applicable on any platform)

 - Wallet encryption is disabled, use full-disk encryption (or encryption of your home directory) to protect your wallet at rest.